gernest/greact/unit_test.md

 This is a container, meant to group/structure your tests.

-Describing a test case is done with the `prom.Describe` function, this takes the description string as first argument and arbitrary number of test cases as the second argument.
+Describing a test case is done with the `mad.Describe` function, this takes the description string as first argument and arbitrary number of test cases as the second argument.
 The description string is a human readable string stating whatis being tested.